Data-Liberation-Front/csvlint.rb/README.md

 ## Error Reporting

-Errors and warnings returned by the validator are instances of `Csvlint::ErrorMessage`:
+The validator provides feedback on a validation result using instances of `Csvlint::ErrorMessage`.
+Errors are divided into errors, warnings and information messages.
+A validation attempt is successful if there are no errors.

+Messages provide context including:

+* `category` has a symbol that indicates the category or error/warning: `:structure` (well-formedness issues), `:schema` (schema validation), `:context` (publishing metadata, e.g. content type)
+* `type` has a symbol that indicates the type of error or warning being reported
+* `row` holds the line number of the problem
+* `column` holds the column number of the issue
 * `content` holds the contents of the row that generated the error or warning

-* `row` holds the line number of the problem
-* `type` has a symbol that indicates the type of error or warning being reported
-* `category` has a symbol that indicates the category or error/warning: `:structure` (well-formedness issues), `:schema` (schema validation), `:context` (publishing metadata, e.g. content type)
+## Errors

 The following types of error can be reported: